dradoaica/rebalancer-net/README.md

 ##  Concepts

-Rebalanser consists of (or will consist of when complete):
+Rebalancer consists of (or will consist of when complete):

 - a set of protocols for different resource allocation algorithms